openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 Location Computations
 *********************************

-* The geographic locations of students are updated every day.
+* The geographic locations of learners are updated every day.

 * User location is determined from the IP address used during interactions with course content.
 An ISO 3166 country code is associated with each IP address.